mgazzar/BuddyPress-Courseware-configuration/README.md

 in case of using WP 1.9.1
 u can use the fourm without installing bbprees Configure Courseware

+u need to install Group Hierarchy plugin for indexing
 ======================

 Warning: array_merge() [function.array-merge]: Argument #2 is not an array in /home/dougm196/public_html/nes/wp-content/plugins/buddypress-courseware/roles/roles.class.php on line 269